-MASA launch ranges typically consist of both "community" launch pads and pads in "misfire alley".
-The LCO operates the launch controller for all flights from the community pads.
-For misfire alley launches, the flyer uses their own launch pad and controller.
-The LCO retains overall control by giving the flyer a countdown over the PA.

-"Community Pads"

-Loading a "Rack"

-□ Announce over the PA "The range is open".

-□ Make sure that the safety key is removed and the launch controller is disarmed.

-□ As flyers are assigned pads, place their flight cards on the board.

-Double check that the flyer is using an appropriate pad for their rocket/engine.

-□ Was RSO inspection performed?
-Did an RSO initial the fight card?
+Two Range Operations

+At larger MASA launches, two separate groups of pads are commonly used.
+Each group has its own launch control system.
+The "near" or "low power" group is used only for model rockets, the "far" or "high power" group is used for larger and complex rockets.
+People may be at the far group loading rockets on pads while rockets are being launched from the near pads.
+However, those people must stop, stand and watch the launches.
+In addition, there should NEVER be people at the near pads while rockets are being launched from the far pads.
-□ If other duties permit, assist people with loading their rockets on the pads, changing launch rods, connecting igniters, setting the pad angle, etc.

-Once all rockets are loaded, if other duties permit, the LCO (or RSO) should quickly look at each rocket/pad for obvious problems.

-Launching a "Rack"

-□ Announce over the PA "The range is closed".

-□ Check to see that the range is clear and that everyone is behind the safety lines.

-- □ Check that there are no aircraft above or around the launch site. - Check that wind speeds are below safety code limits. - Check with the RSO that the range is ready for launching. - □ Insert the safety key and arm the launch controller. - Arm the first pad to be launched.
-Make sure that ONLY that pad is armed!
+rockets are being launched from the far pads. · Loading a "Rack" ☐ Announce over the PA "The range is open" or "The near/far pads are open" ☐ Make sure that the safety key is removed and the launch controller is disarmed. ☐ Retrieve the sign-up sheet or board of flight cards for this new rack. ☐ Announce over the PA "Rack number such-and-such is now loading on the near/far pads."
+Remind people that it's their turn.
+"Joe Jones is on pad 1, Suzy Smith is or pad 2, etc." ☐ If other duties permit, assist those people with loading their rockets on the pads, changing launch rods, connecting igniters, setting the pad angle, etc. ☐ Once all rockets are loaded, if other duties permit, the LCO (or RSO) should quickly look at each rocket/pad for obvious problems.
+Launching a "Rack" ☐ Announce over the PA "The range is closed" or "The near/far pads are closed" ☐ Check to see that the range is clear and that everyone is behind the safety lines. ☐ Check that there are no aircraft above or around the launch site. ☐ Check that wind speeds are below safety code limits. ☐ Check with the RSO that the range is ready for launching. ☐ Insert the safety key and arm the launch controller. ☐ Arm the first nad to be launched.
+Make sure that ONLY that nad is armed!